cor5corpii/rime-sipa/README.md

 Sementic IPA input method v0.1

-This is a RIME input schema of International Phonetic Alphabet(IPA), forked from [mkpoli/SIPA4RIME] (https://github.com/mkpoli/SIPA4RIME) , and it will start from version "0.1" .
+This is a RIME input schema of International Phonetic Alphabet(IPA), forked from [mkpoli/SIPA4RIME](https://github.com/mkpoli/SIPA4RIME).

-Compared to the upstream repository, the `schema.yaml` file and `dict.yaml` file have been moved to the root directory to facilitate installation using [東風破](https://github.com/rime/plum).
+Compared to the upstream repository, it will start from version "0.1".
+The `*.schema.yaml` file and `*.dict.yaml` file have been moved to the root directory to facilitate installation using [東風破](https://github.com/rime/plum).
 Of course, you can also directly copy the schema files to the user path and redeploy to enable it.

 At the same time, the RIME engine `key_binder` has been added, thus, when multiple candidate appear, the default RIME keybindings can be used to confirm the selection.